MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 Syntax:

-    sni = host
+    sni = ( host / empty-string )
+    empty-string = DQUOTE DQUOTE

 `host` is defined in Section 3.2.2 of {{!RFC3986}}.

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
+If the hostname given is an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
 If the resulting certificate is also for the origin which published the alternative service, the client MUST validate the certificate in the handshake for authenticity according to {{!RFC2818}}.

 Otherwise, the client MAY choose not to validate the certificate, but MUST NOT make requests to any origin corresponding to this certificate unless the